kumud-sharma/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/CloudLabs.AI/AZ-204_05_lab_ak.md

-# Lab: Deploying compute workloads by using images and containers
+# Lab: Deploy compute workloads by using images and containers
 ### Exercise 1: Create a VM by using the Azure Command-Line Interface (CLI)

 #### Task 1: Open the Azure portal